 The reason you have this feature is to make announcements, so use it wisely.
 Keep it fresh and update it often. if you have just added new earrings, say so!
 If you have a coupon code for the upcoming holiday, post it there.
 Believe it or not, the first few lines show in Google and so you should think of good words in the first sentence or so.
 SEO is always vital!

-7. About: Use It or Lose It
+7. About Section: Use It or Lose It

 The "About" section is really your public profile and should tell a story.
 This is where people love to read and see what makes you tick.
 This little part of your shop may be where shoppers go to get a sense of who you are, what your style is, and if they should buy from you.
 The artist's persona is part of their brand, so tell a great story.

-8. Social Media
+8. Social Media Is a Must!

 Social media is essential when you have an Etsy shop.
 In fact, Etsy now gives you easy access to connect your Facebook and Twitter to your shop so you can keep your fans in the loop!
 There are also share tools like a pin-it buttons for Pinterest users to quickly pin your items to their pinboards.

-This is the most important thing I have learned about Etsy.
+In the early stages, getting your items out there and noticed is the most important thing I have learned about Etsy.
 Case in point, with million of items on the site and thousands of storefronts, Etsy has become the most popular place to sell for the home business.
 The site allows the mom and pops to make a living selling handmade, vintage, or art supplies affordably, with a list fee of only twenty cents.